Find Related Resources

 MHA national provides this source to help find LGBTQ-friendly therapy through online search engines to provide you with the easiest ways to find therapists in your area who specialize and have experience working with LGBTQ clients.

-Time Out Youth Center serves both youth and adults to empower Lesbian, Gay, Bisexual, Transgender, Queer and Questioning Youth to connect with others and to express your true self without judgement or assumptions.
+Time Out Youth Center serves both youth and adults to empower Lesbian, Gay, Bisexual, Transgender, Queer, and Questioning Youth to connect with others and to express your true self without judgment or assumptions.

-Carolina RAIN evisions ending HIV in our community, and serves to empower persons living with HIV and those at risk to be healthy and stigma free.
+Carolina RAIN envisions ending HIV in our community and serves to empower persons living with HIV and those at risk to be healthy and stigma-free.

 At PFLAG, we are parents, families, friends, and allies.
-We are straight, lesbian, gay and bisexual.
-PFLAG Charlotte works to strengthen families, empowering allies, and elevating LGBTQ+ communities.
+We are straight, lesbian, gay, and bisexual.
+PFLAG Charlotte works to strengthen families, empower allies, and elevate LGBTQ+ communities.